North Dakota DUI Laws & Penalties

 If you refuse to have your blood alcohol tested when arrested, you will suffer an automatic drivers license suspension due to the implied consent law.

-Penalties for North Dakota DUI
+North Dakota First Offense DUI Penalties

 - A first offense DUI is a class B misdemeanor